SergeyZh/hlk-ld6002-adt6101p-internals/docs/ota_boot_32k-hlk-ld6002.md

     1. If updateAppxFg == 2, update App1.
     2. If updateAppxFg == 4, update App2.

-Application update is done through UART0 and the XMODEM protocol (?).
+Application update is done through UART0 and the [XMODEM-CRC](https://en.wikipedia.org/wiki/XMODEM#XMODEM-CRC) protocol.

 **!!!
 It seems that if the update cannot be successfully completed, the radar remains in Update mode permanently.**